THE ASCENSIONIST MUSIC VIDEO

 There is no going back.

-This is not symbolic death, this is the trial itself.
+This is the trial itself.

 All that was carried must now be surrendered.